Q and A W/ Xterra Running Champion, Max King

 Q. Any favorite trails you can share?

 A. It’s just like when someone asks if I have a favorite race: they are all so different and spectacular in their own right that I really can’t have favorites.
 Each has a unique aspect of it that makes it special.
-Aside from that, one of my favorite areas to run in is the Alps—spectacular trails everywhere with a hut system that compares to nowhere else in the world.
+Aside from that, one of my favorite areas to run in is the Alps—spectacular trails everywhere with a hut system that compares to nowhere else.

 READ MORE :